NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-don-t-understand.md

 ---
 name: Things I Don't Understand
 about: This is for adding issues that you don't understand
-title: sm637
+title: ''
-labels: Don't Understand
+labels: I dont know
-assignees: Sumanmhalsank02
+assignees: srinivasbojja369

 ---